daniel-chang-github/hadoop_mapreduce/README.md

 # Hadoop Auto Report
-A MapReduce job to track the history of important incidents after the initial sales of a new cehicle.
+This project is to track the history of important incidents after the initial sales of a new vehicle using Hadoop.
+Cloudera's Hortonworks Data Platform was used to use Hadoop.

 ## A Quick Hadoop Refresher
 ### Basic Commands